csiems/AngularToDo/README.md

-# Angular2 Project Boilerplate
+# Angular Two Do List

-#### April 26, 2016
+#### April 27, 2016

 #### By Christopher Siems

 ## Description

-Angular2 Project Boilerplate is intended to be a starting point for building Angular2 applications.
-Normally a description of the project would be included here.

-A note about what technologies are used in this projects can be included here.
+A very mediocre experiment with Angular2 components and views.

 ## Setup
 * clone repo